Foxlottery/foxlottery-v1/WHITE_PAPER_EN.md

-# TRST
+# CryptoLottery

 # Overview
-TRST stands for Timed Random Send Token, which translates directly to Timed Random Send Token, which is a random token collected from users at a specific time according to a time cycle and distribution ratio determined by the smart contract owner.
-The distribution can be made to the winners.
+CryptoLottery is a decentralized lottery using crypto assets.
+ERC20 tokens collected from users are distributed to random winners.
+Users can choose where to donate when sending money to the lottery, and a portion of the lottery proceeds are used for non-profit activities as determined by a vote.

-TRST Dao will give 75% back to users, 5% to affiliate users, and the remaining 15% to revenue and 5% to non-profit expenses.
+While regular lotteries offer a return rate of about 50%, the CryptoLottery will return 75% to users, 5% to affiliate users, the remaining 15% to revenue, and 5% to non-profit expenses.

 # Marketing Strategy
-Allow people who retweet TRST DAO event tweets and follow TRST DAO accounts to participate in TRST without having to buy TRST DAO tokens in order to attend the event.
+Give away free lottery tickets to users who retweet or follow you on Twitter without having to buy a CryptoLottery lottery ticket.

 # Centralized Lottery Challenges
 - Lack of transparency
 - Low distribution rate
-- A portion of the profits are used to contribute to society, but there is a centralized decision on where to donate the money
+- A portion of profits are used to contribute to society, but there is a centralized decision on where to donate
 - Large amount of money spent on sales promotion

 # Solutions and functions that solve problems